omeerkorkmazz/MoqAssist/README.md

 }
 ```

-* *DefaultMockDictionary* will be the once produced class with the registrations of the mocked objects.
+* *DefaultMockDictionary* will be the once produced dictionary with the registrations of the mocked objects.

 ```csharp
 Register<T>(Mock<T> obj);